 E-mail.
 The word itself can emote a ton of negative energy.
 It’s something you have to constantly manage and stay on top of, otherwise it grows into a wild monster!
-But fear not, I am here to help you overhaul your e-mail so that you can reduce stress in your life!
+But fear not, I am here to help you overhaul and organize your Email so that you can reduce stress in your life!

 “But Jill, I have (insert increment of thousands) e-mails in my Inbox!
 It’s far beyond the point of return.”
 To which I will say – do not give up!
 You can turn the ship around.
 Make the decision that you want to put systems in place so that your Inbox is a place of focus and intention, not overwhelm and chaos.

 Without further adieu, let’s dive into my 7 tips for setting your inbox straight!

 Tip 1: Organize your Email by setting up folders and filters

 Your e-mail provider likely has folders and filters that you can use to optimize your e-mail experience.
 Take advantage of these features.
 Start with basic folders like “Home”, “Kids”, “Insurance”, “Receipts”.
 When you have an e-mail that you want to keep for reference purposes, move it into this folder.
 Note to all of you Gmail users out there (I am one of them!), Gmail uses labels instead of folders.
 This works in two ways.
 You can attach a label to an email so that it is stamped “Kids Summer Camp” on the e-mail itself in your Inbox AND you can also move that e-mail into the label as if it were a folder.
 I’m a folder gal myself, so I like to move the e-mail physically out of my Inbox and into the folder.